IceSmash2/manangos-TipBot/README.md

-`!ananos 1 This is great!`
+`!Manangos 1 Excellent!`

-This will tip a redditor 1 Ananos. !ananos <amount> must be the first thing in your message OR the last thing.
+This will tip a redditor 1 Manangos. !Manangos <amount> must be the first thing in your message OR the last thing.
 Such, this is also a valid tip:

-`This is great! !ananos 1`
+`Excellent! !Manangos 1`